 Run-on (incorrect): The parts should be the same we can always have John check the serial numbers.

-(Two ideas, and no punctuation to separate them – easily fixable by adding a period after “same” and starting “we” with a capital letter.)
+In that sentence, you can see that there are two separate ideas, but no punctuation to separate them.
+This is easily fixable by adding a period after “same” and starting “we” with a capital letter.

 RUN-ON: Edwin went home no one told the team leader that he was leaving.